Candace-Williford/candace-williford.github.io/_posts/2018-2-1-middleware-and-controllers.md

 title: Middleware and Controllers
 ---

 Okay, work's been a bit crazy this week so I didn't get much time to study but I did finally manage to squeeze in a couple days.
-I continued watching the ASP.NET Core course on PluralSight and so far it looks pretty awesome.
+I decided I'd start with learning about ASP.NET Core since I keep hearing about it more and more these days.
+I started watching the ASP.NET Core course on PluralSight and so far it looks pretty awesome.
 I finished the first and second modules which went over middleware, configuration, controllers, routing, and action results.

 Configuration is handled in the 'Startup.cs' file and requires a 'ConfigureServices' method and a 'Configure' method.
 'Configure' utilizes dependency injection to set up the request pipeline for the application by adding middleware.
 This method takes instances of 'IApplicationBuilder' and 'IHostingEnvironment' to handle any specific properties of your application, and also any other objects you may need to set up your middleware.
 The 'IApplicationBuilder' instance is what you add your middleware to.